 (2) An approval referred to in subclause (1) is conclusively presumed to have been given on the date appearing in the approval as endorsed on the plan, instrument or application referred to in that paragraph.

+[Clause 3 amended by No. 38 of 2005 s.
+15.]

 4. Land in a non-rural zone

-Land is in a non-rural zone if the land is in the metropolitan region, or is outside the metropolitan region but is not in an area zoned for rural purposes under a town planning scheme.
+Land is in a non-rural zone if the land is in the metropolitan region, or is outside the metropolitan region but is not in an area zoned for rural purposes under a local planning scheme.

+[Clause 4 amended by No. 38 of 2005 s.
+15.]

 5. Total net income of rural business owners

 (1) For the purposes of sections 29 and 30, the total net income of the owner of a rural business is the amount equal to —